Direct to consumer brands are taking over the world.

 So as you’ve probably gathered, to succeed as a DTC brand, you’ll often need to commit to a cause.
 Consumers today want to support brands that do good in the world, and it’s what will likely inspire them to choose your DTC brand over a big-box store.
 If you’re wanting to go the DTC route, make your cause a part of your brand story and share it on your marketing channels.

-50 DTC Brands & What You Can Learn From Them
+50 Direct to Consumer Brands & What You Can Learn From Them

 - They have smaller product catalogs than traditional retailers